-The excavations at The Cairns are part of an archaeological research project investigating the later prehistory of the Windwick landscape on the island of South Ronaldsay, Orkney.
-The investigation now focuses on the excavation of a large Atlantic Roundhouse, or broch, and associated structures from various phases through the Iron Age and Norse period at the site known as The Cairns.
-The project is run by director Martin Carruthers, a lecturer in archaeology with UHI Archaeology Institute based at Orkney College, and work at The Cairns has been taking place since 2006.
+Work at The Cairns has been taking place since 2006, with the investigation now focusing on the excavation of a large Atlantic Roundhouse, or broch, and associated structures from various phases through the Iron Age and Norse period.
+The project is run by director Martin Carruthers, a lecturer in archaeology with UHI Archaeology Institute, based at Orkney College,

-The official archives for the site previously listed The Cairns as a mound of indeterminate nature and it was only with the recent work described here that more sense could be made of what the remains at The Cairns actually represent.
+The official archives for the site previously listed The Cairns as a mound of indeterminate nature and it was only due to the recent archaeological work that more sense could be made of what the remains at The Cairns actually represent.

 The geophysical surveys undertaken at The Cairns at that time indicated a vast wealth of remains lurked within the low but extensive mound.
 It was not until 2006 that resources were built up to undertake exploratory excavation work.